ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-03-02-recovering-on-el-hierro.md

 When the ferry arrived on El Hierro, the least populous of the Canary Islands was completely covered in darkness.
 I haven't seen a star-spangled sky like that in a very long time. :sparkles: I left the port and followed the main road towards the plateau in the center of the island.
 The air seemed so fresh.
 A mix of moisture and the smell of herbs made me deeply inhale.
 This felt great for my weakened lungs.

-Instead of straying in the dark, I simply spent the night in quite parking area behind [San Andrés](https://www.google.com/maps/place/38915+San+Andr%C3%A9s,+Santa+Cruz+de+Tenerife,+Spain/).
+Instead of straying in the dark, I simply spent the night in a quiet parking area behind [San Andrés](https://www.google.com/maps/place/38915+San+Andr%C3%A9s,+Santa+Cruz+de+Tenerife,+Spain/).
 In the morning, I woke up by the sounds of birds and the bells hanging on some goats' necks.

 ![Goats on field](/assets/images/IMG_7260.jpg)

 The goats seemed to enjoy good food on that field.
 Inspired by the smell of the herbs and the bells of the goats, I walked into the calm village and bought a local queso fresco de cabra.
 Delicious!

-A lot of nature, quiet villages, small shops and markets selling local food: This island seemed perfect to recovery from my [cold that I had to deal with on Tenerife]({% post_url 2020-02-19-trading-a-swim-for-a-vacation-on-tenerife %}).
+A lot of nature, quiet villages, small shops and markets selling local food: This island seemed perfect to recover from my [cold that I had to deal with on Tenerife]({% post_url 2020-02-19-trading-a-swim-for-a-vacation-on-tenerife %}).

 ## Exploring the south